 Figure 32 — Two example clinch systems[12] (TOX (left) and BTM’s Tog-L-Loc system)

-If such a cross-section is rotated around its vertical axis, a pan-shaped round clinch results in 3 dimensions.
-Alternatively, this cross section can be regarded the view at an open edge of two stacked sheets.
+If such a cross-section is rotated around its vertical axis, a pan-shaped round clinch results in three dimensions.
+Alternatively, this cross-section can be regarded as the view at an open edge of two stacked sheets.
 The shape’s height reduces, as the section proceeds “behind the paper”, resulting in a wedge-shaped 3-dimensional contour.

 A wide range of geometrical shapes, produced by as many different tools, is possible.
 Therefore, an enumeration of all clinches cannot be provided.
-They shall be described by OEM specific alphanumeric names.
+They shall be described by OEM-specific alphanumeric names.
 The same is valid for the strength of the clinch, in terms of its strength class.

 A clinch is denoted by an element <clinch/>.
 This element is described completely by its attributes and nested elements, see Table 64 and Table 65: